nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - `delete task 1` will delete the first task of the current team.

 #### Finding a task: `find task`

-Deadline is coming up the there so many tasks to complete.
-You recall adding a task called merge but you are not sure about the full name of the task.
+The final deadline is coming up, and there so many tasks yet to complete.
+You recall adding a task called "merge", but you are not sure about the full name of the task.
 Not to worry, you can find the task easily with `find task`!
 First, recall any keyword you can remember from the task.
-Next, key in `find person <PERSON_NAME_KEYWORDS>`, and TruthTable will show you all tasks with names that contain the keywords that you specified!
+Next, key in `find task <TASK_NAME_KEYWORDS>`, and TruthTable will show you all tasks with names that contain the keywords that you specified!

 The `find task` command allows you to finds all tasks whose names contain any of the given keywords.
 The tasks with matching names will be shown in the task list of [current team section](#current-team-section).

-Let us run through how to find a task.
+Let us run through an example on how to find a task.

-Suppose you want to find all tasks named User and all tasks named Guide.
+Suppose you want to find all tasks containing the keywords "User" or "Guide".
 Enter the command

 `find person User Guide`

-If done successfully, you should the see all tasks named User or Guide show up under in the task list of [current team section](#current-team-section).
+If done successfully, you should the see all tasks whose name contain "User" or "Guide" show up under in the task list of [current team section](#current-team-section).

 Unable to find a task you are looking for?
 Please check that you have added the task into TruthTable!
 Refer to the